MusicPlayerDaemon/mpc/doc/index.rst

    %volume%           The current volume spaced out to 4 characters including a percent sign
    %random%           Current status of random mode. 'on' or 'off'
    %repeat%           Current status of repeat mode. 'on' or 'off'
-   %single%           Current status of single mode. 'on' or 'off'
+   %single%           Current status of single mode. 'on', 'once', or 'off'
    %consume%          Current status of consume mode. 'on' or 'off'
    ================== ======================================================